-The first two vaccines that have been approved under Emergency Use Authorization (EUA), use a technology called messenger RNA (mRNA) to protect against infectious diseases.
+The first two vaccines that have been authorized under Emergency Use Authorization (EUA), including the one available to youth 12-15, use a technology called messenger RNA (mRNA) to protect against infectious diseases.
 To trigger an immune response, many vaccines put a weakened or inactivated germ into our bodies, but not mRNA vaccines.
 Instead, they teach our cells how to make a protein—or even just a piece of a protein—that triggers an immune response inside our bodies.
 That immune response, which produces antibodies, is what protects us from getting infected or seriously ill if the real virus enters our bodies.

 COVID-19 mRNA vaccines give instructions to our cells to make a harmless piece of what is called the “spike protein.”
 The spike protein is found on the surface of the virus that causes COVID-19 disease.